Introduction to Grammar

 The simplest sentences are made only out of parts called clauses.
 A clause has a subject (a noun) and a verb.
 A simple sentence is just an independent clause.

 Yes, that is technically a complete, grammatically correct thought, even though I could have been much more descriptive.
 An independent clause is any combination of a subject and a verb that can stand on its own as a complete thought.

-If you combine an independent clause with another independent clause, then you have a compound sentence.
+One of the ways to make an interesting sentence is to combine an independent clause with another independent clause: then you have a compound sentence.